 Develop A Time Mindset

-The thing you’ll notice the most is how your stress vanishes.
-All of that worrying about getting things done on time will disappear.
+The thing you’ll notice the most is how all of that worrying about getting things done on time will disappear.
 You will be in control of your time, it will not be in control of you.